American Airlines and US Airways airline merger: New logo. Same poor service.

 Powerful brands cause people to pay more and inconvenience themselves to use them, which is not true with airlines.
 Passengers choose airlines based on price, schedule and loyalty programs.

-Consolidation of airlines is not done to provide a better service.
+An airline merger is not done to provide a better service.
 It’s done to pick up additional airports and aircraft.
 Unfortunately, as the number of airlines dwindles prices jump, service sags and brand becomes irrelevant.

 The problems that plagued American to the point of bankruptcy and the sloppy service from US Airways will remain.
 Who knows, conditions may worsen.